 Since the early-1980s I’ve sharpened all my edge tools on a buffing wheel setup I built in my shop.
 It’s simple, it uses a salvaged electric motor and it works so fast that I don’t even think about looking for a better alternative.
 In fact, I don’t think there is one.
 How much better can it get than taking a chisel from dull to scary-sharp in as little as 60 to 90 seconds?

 Over the years I’ve taught lots of people how to sharpen tools using my fast and effective buffing wheel methods at live, hands-on courses at woodworking shows.
 These days I do my teaching mostly online.
 Check out RAZOR SHARP, my downloadable video tool sharpening course.
 It covers my super-fast sharpening methods, and you’ll see why I’ve taken super-sharp woodworking tools for granted for a long time now.
 I keep the price on this course low – just enough to cover my costs for producing and hosting it – and it comes with a money-back guarantee.
 If you’re interested in upping your woodworking game, I know you’ll love this sharpening method.
 It makes woodworking way more fun because it makes sharp tools abundant.

-BONUS: For this weekend only, October 20 and 21, 2018, I’m offering two free bonuses to go with the RAZOR SHARP sharpening course – my EASY-BUILD TABLE PLANS & VIDEO COURSE, and my BUILD YOUR OWN WORKBENCH plans package.
+BONUS: For January 2019, I’m offering two free bonuses to go with the RAZOR SHARP sharpening course – my EASY-BUILD TABLE PLANS & VIDEO COURSE, and my BUILD YOUR OWN WORKBENCH plans package.
 Both are selling now for $19 each, but I’m including them free with RAZOR SHARP this weekend.
 Click here to check it out.